On Caratheodory theorem for open discrete unclosed mappings: Abstract

 \section{Abstract}

-We study mappings satisfying the inverse Poletsky-type inequality in a domain of Euclidean space.
+We study mappings satisfying the inverse Poletsky-type inequality in a domain of the Euclidean space.
 Such inequalities are well known and play an important role in the study of quasiconformal and quasiregular mappings.
 We consider the case when the mapped domain, generally speaking, is not locally connected on its boundary.
 At the same time, we consider the situation when the mapping is open and discrete, but may not preserve the boundary of the domain.
 In terms of prime ends, we obtain results on the equicontinuity of families of such mappings in the closure of the definition domain.
+As a consequence, we also obtain the corresponding statement for Orlicz-Sobolev classes.

 {\bf 2010 Mathematics Subject Classification: Primary 30C65; Secondary 31A15, 31B25}